Date of Publishing: August 23, 2019

 Overtime

-- More than eight hours in any workday
+• More than eight hours in any workday

-- More than 40 hours in any workweek
+• More than 40 hours in any workweek

-- More than six days in any workweek
+• More than six days in any workweek

 When employees work overtime, they must be paid at least:

-- Double the employee's regular rate of pay for all hours worked in excess of 12 hours in any workday and for all hours worked in excess of eight on the seventh consecutive day of work in a workweek.
+• 2x the employee’s regular rate of pay for all hours they work over 12 hours in any workday and for all hours they work over eight hours on the seventh consecutive day of work in a workweek.

 A couple more quick notes on overtime:

-- You do owe employees for overtime pay even if you did not authorize the shift, so consider using a software like 7shifts, which alerts managers when employees are nearing overtime eligibility on schedules.
+• You do owe employees for overtime pay even if you did not authorize the shift, so consider using a software like 7shifts, which alerts managers when employees are nearing overtime eligibility on schedules.

-- Salaried employees are still eligible for overtime unless they earn at or above 2X the state’s applicable minimum wage.
+• Salaried employees are still eligible for overtime unless they earn at or above 2x the state’s applicable minimum wage.
 In that case, these employees are considered exempt employees in the eyes of California.

-Overtime is one of the stickier laws to deal with.
+Overtime is one of the stickier employment laws to deal with.
 When you need your staff, you need them.
 But there are a few ways to see if you can save money.
 For example, you could conduct a cost analysis to see if it’s more cost-effective to hire more staff to work fewer hours per week rather than having a few team members work overtime.

 Tipping Laws